schuttelaar/infinite-scroll-init/README.md

 });

 /**
- * Handle the result retrieved from Ajax request corresponds to each segment */ function appendCards(res) {
+ * Handle the result retrieved from fetch request corresponds to each segment */ function appendCards(res) {
     ...